 - Isotopes and trace elements in speleothems to re-construct palaeo-environments.

-Isotopic applications to archaeological sciences
+Isotopic applications to archaeology and palaeontology

 - Dating teeth, bones and speleothems using U-Th dating;